yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 ### Note: the video is too big to be displayed by can be found in this link (https://drive.google.com/drive/folders/17WSPBS9ddPIl0PlMjBwxAdKnHRF7-Zk8?usp=sharing) in the name "vid16.mov".

+### 7 December 2020:

+- I couldn’t get the LEDs to work when the button is released nor was I able to have the music play more than once time.
+However, the button pressed for the LEDs to work all the time can be seen in a positive way, to keep the viewer attentive to the LEDs.
+So, when the player releases the button, it shows that he/she/they is not attentive, and this can keep the player engaged with the project.

+- I tried working on the button press situation by checking if the button was pressed in Arduino to but it was miserably done that the whole Arduino code didn't work so I gave up on doing this and keep my positive thinking of having your finger constantly on the button to stay engaged with the LEDs blinking (metaphorically dancing).